 There are no qualified professionals trained in treating patients with TMJ in the medical or dental sector.
 As a consequence, in clinical practice, there are no set levels of treatment.
-Pain clinics in Greenville, South Carolina, are an excellent place to get advice and proper treatment.
+Pain clinics are an excellent place to get advice and proper treatment.

 The diagnosis and therapy of this condition would probably require a team of doctors from the areas of neurology, rheumatology, pain management, and others.
 Surgery is offered to TMJ disorders characterized by chronic, severe pain, jaw disorder, comorbid diseases, and decreased quality of life.

 A team approach is usually necessary for treating chronic TMJ syndrome.
 A dentist, an ENT surgeon, a physiotherapist, a specialist, and a primary care physician, may be involved.

 The methods employed for the relief and restoration of the TMJ function may include slits.
 It can also involve physical therapy, psychological advice, acupuncture, hypnotherapy, and arthrocentesis.

 Drugs to relieve pain can include tricyclic antidepressants, muscle relaxants, and painkillers for prescription strength.
 To help alleviate muscle spasm and discomfort, botulinum toxin (Botox) may be used alone or with additional medicines.